nebulaeonline/microauthd/README.md

 I will keep the last 5 days of updates here; older updates can be found in the [CHANGELOG](CHANGELOG.md) file.

+**2025-07-01**

+The next big project in preparation for an alpha release is to solidify API responses and make them uniform.
+What I am specifically going to focus on is returning 404 errors where appropriate rather than blanket 400 errors.
+It'll be a big project, but it will bring clarity to consumers of the JSON/HTTP APIs.

 **2025-06-30**

 The testsuite is rounding into shape.
 Normally I would have been writing tests as I went, but this one is a bit trickier than most.
 We have the end-to-end testing via the Python suite, which hits the CRUD on every endpoint including token issuance, renewal and invalidation testing.
 But there's a lot of standalone and database functions that don't get e2e testing via Python, and so I'm filling in the blanks.
 It's about 90% of the way done.
 I hope to have close to 100% coverage within the next week or so, so you can rest assured that microauthd is being worked out from a testing perspective.